IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

     3. Then you can click the Test Connection button, and you should see a success pop-up message
     4. Click OK twice, and you are up and running

+#### Create a topic in Pub/Sub

+1. Go to the Pub/Sub topics page in the Cloud Console and click Create a topic.
+2. In the Topic ID field, provide a unique topic name.
+For example, MyTopic.
+3. Click Create Topic.

+#### Create a subscription in Pub/Sub
+1. Display the menu for the topic created in the previous step and click New subscription.
+2. Enter the subscription name.
+For example, MySub.
+3. Leave the delivery type as Pull and click Create.

+#### Create a log sink in Pub/Sub
+1. In the Cloud Console, go to the Logging > Log Router page.
+2. Click Create sink.
+3. In the Sink details panel, enter the following details:
+   * Sink name: Provide an identifier for the sink.
+     Note that once you create the sink you cannot rename it.
+However, you can delete a sink and create a new one.
+4. Sink description (optional): Describe the purpose or use case for the sink.
+5. In the Sink destination panel, select the Cloud Pub/Sub topic as sink service and select the topic created in previous steps.
+6. Choose logs to include in the sink in the Build inclusion filter panel.
+* **NOTES**
+     * You can filter the logs by log name, resource, and severit multi-region.
+     * In cases of multiple regions, you need to do the same set of configurations per each region.
+Based on the region, different configuration files will be used for the input plug-in

+#### Set destination (TOPIC & SUBSCRIPTION) permissions

+To set permissions for the log sink to route to its destination, do the following:

+1. Obtain the sink's writer identity—an email address—from the new sink.
+    * Go to the Log Router page, and select menu  > View sink details.
+    * The writer identity appears in the Sink details panel.
+2. If you have owner access to the destination:
+    * Add the sink's writer identity to topic >>>>
+        * Navigate to the Topic created in the earlier steps
+        * Click on SHOW INFO panel
+        * Click on ADD PRINCIPAL
+        * Paste writer identity in the New Principals
+        * Give it the Pub/Sub Publisher role and subscriber role
+    * Add the sink's writer identity to subscription >>>>
+        * Navigate to the Subscription
+        * Click on SHOW INFO panel
+        * Click on ADD PRINCIPAL
+        * Paste writer identity in the New Principals
+        * Give it the subscriber role

+#### Create service account credentials
+1. Go to the Service accounts section of the IAM & Admin console.
+2. Select project and click Create Service Account.
+3. Enter a Service account name, such as MySQL-pubsub.
+4. Click Create.
+5. The owner role is required for the service account.
+Select the owner role from the drop-down menu
+6. Click Continue.
+You do not need to grant users access to this service account.
+7. Click Create Key.
+The key is used by the Logstash input plug-in configuration file.
+8. Select JSON and click Create.

 #### Configure Logging
 ##### Inclusion Filter
 Edit the Sink via *Logs Router > Sink Inclusion Filter*: